andygrunwald/TrendingGithub/README.md

 **Important:** This is no official GitHub or Twitter product.

+## Features

+* Tweets trending projects every 30 minutes
+* Refreshes the configuration of twitters URL shortener t.co every 24 hours
+* Greylisting of repositories for 45 days (to avoid tweeting a project multiple times in a short timeframe)
+* Maximum use of 140 chars per tweet to fill up with information
+* Debug / development mode
+* Multiple storage backends (currently Redis)

 ## Motivation

 I love to discover new tools, new projects, new languages, new people who share the same passion like me, new coding best practices, new exciting ideas.